4 Things to Consider When Choosing a School Bus

 Sometimes, your gut instinct knows better than anything logic.
 Follow it.

-Finding a bus is both an exciting and scary prospect, and we’ve heard many horror stories of life savings sunk into buses that turned out to be gigantic rust buckets or broke down 100 miles into the first big trip.
+Choosing a school bus is both an exciting and a scary prospect, and we’ve heard many horror stories of life savings sunk into buses that turned out to be gigantic rust buckets or broke down 100 miles into the first big trip.

 Although it took months longer than we thought it would, we finally found our bus.
-Everything that we went through happened the way it was supposed to – every wasted road trip, every delay, every setback, every ounce of frustration and dismay, and every feeling of hopelessness.
+Everything we went through happened for a reason.
+Every wasted road trip, every delay, every setback, every ounce of frustration and dismay, and every feeling of hopelessness.

 It all happened for our best outcome, though, it rarely felt like it at the time.